3 Dumb Clucks: Plot

-Amidst their incarceration, the Stooges receive a letter from their mother, detailing the sudden windfall of their father (portrayed by Curly Howard in a dual role).
-The letter unveils the elder Curly's ascent to affluence courtesy of an oil strike, his subsequent abandonment of their mother, and his impromptu nuptials to a covetous, youthful blonde named Daisy.
-Prompted by filial duty and a desire to thwart the ill-fated union, the Stooges abscond from confinement, embarking on a mission to disrupt the impending matrimonial proceedings.
+The incarcerated Stooges receive a letter from their mother, detailing the sudden windfall of their father (portrayed by Curly Howard in a dual role).
+The letter describes the elder Curly's sudden affluence courtesy of an oil strike, his subsequent abandonment of their mother, and his impromptu engagement to a covetous, youthful blonde named Daisy.
+Prompted by filial duty and a desire to thwart the ill-fated union, the Stooges break out of prison and embark on a mission to disrupt the impending marriage.

-However, complications ensue as the physical resemblance between Curly and his father confounds the matrimonial landscape, resulting in Daisy inadvertently betrothing herself to the wrong individual.
-Subsequently, the trio finds themselves ensnared in a perilous web as nefarious individuals, coveting their father's newfound wealth, pursue them with malicious intent.
-Undeterred by adversity, the Stooges navigate through adversity, successfully extricating their father from jeopardy and restoring familial equilibrium.
+However, complications ensue as the physical resemblance between Curly and his father results in Daisy inadvertently betrothing herself to the wrong individual.
+Subsequently, the trio discovers that Daisy has arranged with a pair of killers to murder Curly immediately after the wedding, thus securing the elder Curly's fortune for the widowed Daisy and her criminal accomplices.

-Their odyssey culminates in the retrieval of their unconscious father, whom they conscientiously escort back to the maternal abode, thus concluding their escapade with a reunion marked by filial devotion and paternal reconciliation.
+After the marriage ceremony, the elder Curly belatedly arrives for his wedding, confounding the killers as their intended victim seems to be in two places at once.
+After Curly eludes his antagonists, the Stooges attempt to escape further peril by exiting through a window onto the rooftop, where they climb to the top of a flagpole.
+Their odyssey culminates in their fall onto the street below.
+They land on their father, knocking him unconscious, and they escort him back home.